webmaster-cepr/responsible-budget-reporting/README.md

 BUGS

-  * Problems not working in iOS/Firefox.
+  * Problems not working in Apple OS/Firefox.